surge-synthesizer/stochas/README.md

 - Create up to eight patterns

 ## Download
-To download pre-built binaries go here ...
+To download pre-built binaries go [here](https://github.com/rudeog/stochas_open/releases/) which is on the main github project page.

 ## Platforms and DAWs
 The original product has been tested on Windows and Mac using Reaper, Logic, Cubase, Ableton, FLStudio, Studio One, Cakewalk, ProTools.